mldbai/mldb/container_files/public_html/doc/builtin/ClassifierConf.md

 features.
 Numerical-valued columns (types `NUMBER` and `INTEGER`) are accepted, but they will be discretized prior to training.
 To do so, we will simply split all the values in two, using the threshold that provides the best separation of classes.
-You can always do you own discretization, for instance using a `CASE` expression.
+You can always do your own discretization, for instance using a `CASE` expression.

 <a name="fasttext"></a>